 "'Complicit' is about recognizing the unfair advantages that we are afforded as white, heterosexual males.
 It's about rejecting regressionist ideas of racism, misogyny and hetero supremacy.
 It's about accepting that there is no freedom and no future in a world that is not inclusive."

-Dunville, Ontario indie rock quartet Don Vail have a new full-length available titled On The Wire, a 13 song set that's their first since 2016's Fades.
+Dunville, Ontario indie rock quartet Don Vail have a new full-length available titled Stand Of Tide, a 13 song set that's their first since 2016's Fades.

 Don Vail's been around for almost a decade as the solo recording vehicle of Mitch Bowden, with much of his work produced through his Mechanical Noise studio.
 This record sees the project expanded to a four-piece band featuring drummer Victor Malang, guitarist Matthew Fleming, and keyboardist/vocalist Kori Pop.
 The new record was partly tracked in Ireland at Grouse Lounge Studios.